 Routine Telephone Appointments

 Available up to 6 weeks in advance for those patients who need to discuss test results or non-urgent problems.
-Or, patients may have a concern and not wish to make an appointment until they have discussed this with the doctor.
+Or, for patients who may have a concern and who do not wish to make an appointment until they have discussed this with the doctor.